Alleinx/Notes/Python/Book_Learning_python/effective_python/effective_python.md

     - A generator function/exp is always a "generator"; A geneartor is always a "Iterator".
 "Iterator" contains the ```__next__()``` method.
 Container is usually "Iterable", calling ```iter()``` on a iterable obj will return an iterator (in general).
 An Iterable obj is not always an iterator, but could become an iterator.
     - An iterable object must implement ```__iter__()``` method, which returns a iterator in general.
-    - To make an iterable obj Iterator:
+    - To make an iterable obj an Iterator:
         - implement ```__iter__()```            :1. return self; 2. maintain a flag/count.
         - implement ```__next__()```            :1. return value based on flag/count; 2. reset flag & raise StopIteration.